rvojcik/rt-server-client/README.md

     * Link Virtual server with hypervisor as container in Racktables
     * Racktables logging - when change ip addresses or virtual link with hypervisor

+For some description, screenshots and examples visit https://www.cypherpunk.cz/automatic-server-audit-for-racktables-project/

 Requirements
 ------------